When can a Trust Corporation be trusted?

 - The trust corporation is either SRA regulated or that all directors are solicitors and the trust corporation has no employees (save for a company secretary); and that it will retain its associated legal practice for the managements of P’s finances and affairs and also that the trust corporation is covered by the professional indemnity insurance of the related legal practice.

 - If there is any change to the information in number 3 then the trust corporation must notify the OPG immediately;

 - The trust corporation (or its associated legal practice) must undertake to maintain insurance cover for the work of the trust corporation that meets the SRA minimum terms and conditions; and

 - The trust corporation will lodge a copy of the insurance with the Public Guardian and will update him immediately if there is any reduction in cover.

 The case is a useful round-up of the regulatory and management matters surrounding the appointment of a trust corporation associated with a legal practice and clarifies the Court’s thinking when approaching these appointments.

 Mention is also made of those trust corporations which are regulated by other bodies (such as charities and banks) and trust corporations which are formed by businesses with no outside regulation at all.
 In these cases when an appointment is next sought the OPG may be approached for a report and the Court is also reminded of the (non exhaustive) list of factors to consider when appointing a deputy for P.

-If you would like to discuss any aspect of this article further, please contact Kate Edwards or any other member of the Court of Protection team on 0113 244 6100.
+If you would like to discuss any aspect of this article further, please contact any member of the Court of Protection team on 0113 244 6100.

 You can also keep up to date by following Wrigleys COP team on Twitter @Wrigleys_COP